Terry Teagle: NBA

-Teagle was selected 16th overall, in the 1982 NBA draft, by the Houston Rockets.
+Teagle was selected 16th overall, in the first round of the 1982 NBA draft, by the Houston Rockets.
 He lasted two seasons in Houston (1982–84), before moving on to play with the Detroit Pistons (1984–85), Golden State Warriors (1984–90), and Los Angeles Lakers (1990–92), before returning to the Rockets to play two games in April 1993.
-On April 15, 1991, Teagle scored a basket against the Dallas Mavericks after catching a pass from Laker teammate Earvin "Magic" Johnson, giving Johnson his 9,888th career assist to pass Oscar Robertson as the NBA's all-time leader in career assists at the time.
+On April 15, 1991, Teagle scored a basket against the Dallas Mavericks after catching a pass from Laker teammate Earvin "Magic" Johnson, giving Johnson his 9,888th career assist, to surpass Oscar Robertson as the NBA's all-time leader in career assists at the time.
 Teagle played in 732 games in the NBA (regular season and playoffs combined), with career averages of 11.6 points, 2.6 rebounds, and 1.4 assists per game.

 Europe

 During the 1992–93 FIBA EuroLeague season, Teagle signed a one-year contract with Benetton Treviso of the Italian league.
 He reached the EuroLeague Finals with the club, while playing alongside teammate Toni Kukoč.
 He averaged 19.7 points, 5.6 rebounds, and 1.2 assists per game, during EuroLeague play.
-Treviso eventually lost in the EuroLeague Finals to the French club Limoges CSP, by a score of 59–55, with Teagle scoring 19 points and grabbing 4 rebounds.
+Treviso eventually lost in the EuroLeague Finals to the French club Limoges CSP, by a score of 59–55, with Teagle scoring 19 points and grabbing four rebounds.
 He was the top scorer of the Finals.